grain-lang/grain/stdlib/int64.md

 toNumber : Int64 -> Number
 ```

-Converts a Int64 to a Number.
+Converts an Int64 to a Number.

 Parameters: